Zombi3slayz1/Shadow-proxy/README.md

 # Shadow-proxy
-Fastest proxy that has hundreds of users
+Fast proxy with blazing speed that has hundreds of users